Search Engine Optimization for Homebuilders

 Many people think the most difficult part of new home sales is the construction.
 Laying the foundation, putting up walls, and installing windows certainly is difficult.
 If it wasn’t, homes wouldn’t be more expensive than a car.
 But the steps that lead up to the actual construction is where a business truly makes their money.

-A builder needs to be able to stand behind their work.
+Builders and Contractors needs to be able to stand behind their work.
 Anything less than quality work will be unacceptable to the customer.
-But a builder without proper lead management won’t get the opportunity to close new home sales.
+But a home builder without proper lead management won’t get the opportunity to close new home sales.
 And construction won’t happen without a sale.

 A lot of builders don’t focus on lead management despite its importance.
 This could be due to many different factors—they don’t have the proper software, they don’t have relevant experience, or maybe leads fall through the cracks simply because it’s difficult to keep track of them.